How Does Bitcoin Work?

 Bitcoin is a 100% digital currency born on the Internet.
 There are no physical bitcoins, and none of it can ever leave the blockchain it’s coded into, but you can send it and spend it.

-Bitcoin makes transacting value as easy as sending an email or text.
+The Bitcoin protocol makes transacting value as easy as sending an email or text.
 It is Internet money that can only be transacted within the Bitcoin network.

 At a basic level, Bitcoin is a ledger with account numbers and balances.
 If Bob sends Alice two bitcoins, his balance goes down by two and Alice’s will go up by two.

-There’s no government issued money, gold, or anything backing these numbers that represent Bitcoin’s ledger.
-It’s just people’s belief that the numbers on the ledger are worth something and in the system that prevents unfair changes.
+There’s no government issued money, gold, or anything backing these numbers that are represented on Bitcoin’s ledger.
+It’s just people’s belief that the numbers on the ledger are worth something and in a network that prevents unfair changes.

-The private key is used to create digital signature, and when the transaction is sent, the hash of your private key and the transaction data are what is the digital signature.
-A public key is used to verify the signature
+The private key is used to create a digital signature.
+And when a transaction is sent, the hash of the private key and the transaction data are what the digital signature is.
+A public key is used to verify the signature.

 The signature serves the same purpose as a handwritten signature on a paper cheque, but rather than handwriting, it’s coded into maths and cryptography.

-These signatures are tested by others who also hash it, and if their hash matches that of the hash recovered with the signature, then it is definitely from the real senders address.
+These signatures are tested by others who also hash them, and if their hash matches that of the hash recovered with the signature, then it is definitely from the real sender’s address.